 Grading and Maintenance Program

 - Our crews carry out works on unsealed roads all year-round.

 - We have 6 graders operating across the shire at all times.
-(An extra grader will be in use this summer as part of our Summer Preparation and Maintenance Program 2019–20).

 - We also use a skid steer to do detailed works and some isolated pothole patching as required as well as excavators and backhoes and other equipment to maintain the drains that support our roads.

 Why we grade roads